 I think I realized a lot of things in Taiwan.
 You can read one in this post ‘Being Speechless in Taiwan Made Me Realize Something!

 Book your flight at least 6 weeks before your departure date to get reasonable rates.
 If you know the budget airlines in your country, you can book it there directly.
-Like in Philippines, the cheapest low-cost airline is cebupacificair.com.
-But if you don’t, you can search cheap flights via Skyscanner.
+Like in the Philippines, the cheapest low-cost airline is cebupacificair.com.
+But if you don’t, you can search for cheap flights here:

 For Filipinos, we are eligible to travel to Taiwan for visa-free access for 14 days (starting November 1, 2017 to July 31, 2019).